chadbohl/chadbohl/README.md

-- 👋 Hi, I’m @chadbohl
+Hi, I’m @chadbohl

-- 👀 I’m interested in ...
+I’m interested in iOS development

-- 🌱 I’m currently learning ...
+I’m currently learning Swift 5 and Xcode 12

-- 💞️ I’m looking to collaborate on ...
+I’m seeking an entry level iOS developer position

-- 📫 How to reach me ...
+How to reach me:

 <!---
 chadbohl/chadbohl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.